-1. One of the most effective ways to define, and then execute on your brand voice is by utilizing your own Marketing department.
-More likely than not, they already have written customer personas and profiles, strategy statements and branding guides.
+1. One of the most effective ways to define, and then execute your brand voice is by utilizing your own Marketing department.
+More likely than not, they already have written customer personas and profiles, strategy statements, and branding guides.
 They’ve done their homework when it comes to understanding what problems your customers have and how your business offers solutions to those problems.
-Having a clear picture of who your are trying to reach is essential in executing successful messaging through various channels – from internet banners, to on-hold messaging, to social media.
+Having a clear picture of who you are trying to reach is essential in executing successful messaging through various channels – from internet banners, to on-hold music, to social media.

 2. Engaging your internal stakeholders and potentially, a voice services firm, is another important piece of the Voice Marketing puzzle.
 In other words, you need to meet the team you’ve assembled to carry out your branding strategy!
 Once you have an idea of who you will be working with, consider the following:

 - After you’ve engaged a voice services firm, ask them to present standard sample demos, targeting a broad audience, using five or six different voice talents.
 Then rank those samples in order to further define the direction in which you want your voice brand to go.

 - Once this is accomplished, you can request your voice service to provide a custom demo – they’ll do it for free.
 You may also ask for a second, slightly different demo based on feedback from your planning session.

 - Ask if the talent chosen to do your voice recordings is willing to participate in a live coaching session, where you can listen in and give feedback.
 This important step increases the likelihood of your brand voice being heard loud and clear.

 Voice Marketing is just one of the many avenues we travel with you on your journey to success.
 Request your own custom demo, or visit our Voice Marketing page to learn more about the services we offer, including coaching sessions and script writing and review.